-- A. President - 1.
-To preside at meetings of the Interfraternity Senate and the IFC. - 2.
-To call such special meetings as needed. - 3.
-To assume general responsibility for the functioning of the Council, its agencies, and committees including the enforcement of the provisions of the constitution, the bylaws, and the other IFS policies and regulations. - 4.
-To work with chapter presidents. - 5.
-To act as the main communication link between external groups and the Interfraternity Senate. - 6.
-To discharge the duties of any officer in the event of resignation or forfeiture of office until a new officer is elected. - 7.
-Understand the constitution and bylaws of the Interfraternity Senate. - B. Executive Vice-President - 1.
-To complete the duties of the President in the event of the President's absence, resignation, or forfeiture of office. - 2.
-To serve as an ex-officio member of, and to supervise the activities of, all standing committees except through the actions of the Interfraternity Senate - 3.
-To work with chapters' New Member Educators and Vice Presidents - 4.
-Understand the constitution and bylaws of the Interfraternity Senate.
+- a) To preside at meetings of the Interfraternity Senate and the IFC. - b) To call such special meetings as needed. - c) To assume general responsibility for the functioning of the Council, its agencies, and committees including the enforcement of the provisions of the constitution, the bylaws, and the other IFS policies and regulations. - d) To work with chapter presidents - e) To act as the main communication link between external groups and the Interfraternity Senate. - f) To discharge the duties of any officer in the event of resignation or forfeiture of office until a new officer is elected. - g) Understand the constitution and bylaws of the Interfraternity Senate.

+2) Executive Vice-President

+a) To complete the duties of the President in the event of the President's absence, resignation, or forfeiture of office.

-- 5. Oversee member education and initiatives related to relevant community and campus issues including; sexual violence prevention, hazing prevention, mental health awareness, suicide prevention and substance abuse - 6.
-To select, train, and guide the Rho Chis (fraternity recruitment counselors). - 7.
-To plan and execute the Spring men's retreat - 8.
-Administration of the FSES survey every other year. - 9.
-To perform such other duties as assigned by the president - B. Director of Diversity, Equity, and Inclusion - 1.
-Oversee campus issues including diversity, inclusion and the support of marginalized groups within the Greek community. - 2.
-New Member Educators and Diversity Equity Executive Board Members meetings about cultural competency (host) - 3.
-Facilitate Cross-Cultural events that involve Interfraternity Council Chapters and United Greek Council Chapters.
-The events should consist of both organizations preparing a presentation about the value that their respective organization holds to their members. - 4.
-Create and execute an all Greek unity event per semester with the United Greek Council, Panhellenic Council, and NPHC. - 5.
-Attendance to 3 MGC showcases/ new member presentations per semester. - 6.
-Facilitate a LGBTQ awareness event with Gender Identity/Expression and Sexual Orientation Resource Center - 7.
-Two progress meetings per semester with Associate Vice President for Community, Equity, and Inclusive Excellence. - 8.
-Maintain open lines of communication with all CEIE centers. - 9.
-Individual should review all social events theme for cultural appropriation. - 10.
-Individual with be the first line of communication in the event of a discriminatory act by an Interfraternity chapter. - C. Director of Service - 1.
-To maintain and understand the constitution and bylaws of the Interfraternity Senate. - 2.
-To work with chapter service, and philanthropy chairs. - 3.
-To coordinate community service in the Greek community in collaboration with the Center for Civic Engagement. - 4.
-To help fraternity philanthropy chairs to set up philanthropy events. - 5.
-To organize the philanthropy calendar along with the Panhellenic Vice- President of Scholarship and Service. - D. Director of Finance - 1.
-To handle all financial matters of the Association including preparation of the annual budget for the Association and formal recruitment week.
+- b) To serve as an ex-officio member of, and to supervise the activities of, all standing committees except through the actions of the Interfraternity Senate - c) To work with chapters' New Member Educators and Vice Presidents - d) Understand the constitution and bylaws of the Interfraternity Senate. - e) Oversee member education and initiatives related to relevant community and campus issues including; sexual violence prevention, hazing prevention, mental health awareness, suicide prevention and substance abuse - f) To select, train, and guide the Recruitment Leaders and Recruitment Mentors, formally Recruitment Counselors / Rho Chi's. - g) To plan and execute the Spring men's retreat - h) Administration of the FSES survey every other year. - i) The Executive Vice President will receive New Member Education Plans (New Member Syllabus) from all chapters.
+New Member Education Plans are due 3 weeks (21 days) from the start of each academic semester.
+Chapters who fail to submit a new member education plan will be subject to the Greek Standards Board.
+New Member Education Plans must be submitted before an initiation of new members may take place. - j) To perform such other duties as assigned by the president

+3) Director of Diversity, Equity, and Inclusion

+- a) Oversee campus issues including diversity, inclusion and the support of marginalized groups within the Greek community. - b) New Member Educators and Diversity Equity Executive Board Members meetings about cultural competency (host) - c) Facilitate Cross-Cultural events that involve Interfraternity Council Chapters and United Greek Council Chapters.
+The events should consist of both organizations preparing a presentation about the value that their respective organization holds to their members. - d) Create and execute an all Greek unity event per semester with the United Greek Council, Panhellenic Council, and NPHC. - e) Attendance to 3 MGC showcases/ new member presentations per semester. - f) Facilitate a LGBTQ awareness event with Gender Identity/Expression and Sexual Orientation Resource Center - g) Two progress meetings per semester with Associate Vice President for Community, Equity, and Inclusive Excellence - h) Maintain open lines of communication with all CEIE centers. - i) Individual should review all social events theme for cultural appropriation. - j) Individual will be the first line of communication in case of a discriminatory act by an Interfraternity chapter.